Wil-Ro/BlogPosts/posts/Major Work/Laptop.md

 I'm really happy with my progress over this two week break.
 Its a shame the final wood work will have to wait till Easter but its just how things are with exams.

 ## Summary
 This project was being worked on at the same time as my [plant monitoring system](PlantSystem.html) though at a somewhat slower pace.
-Since my industrial year search has started up both projects have somewhat slowed down but I hope to get back to them both soon!
-Especially since I have all the components, its just a matter of attaching them to a case...
+Now my final design is finished and ready I hope to build it physically soon.
+I have plans to do this over the Easter break with a friend.